-The autumn seasons last from September until November, the temperatures are pleasant and the days clear, the autumn foliage creates a sea of beautiful colours across the country.
-Like spring, autumn is considered a great time to visit Tokyo, the season’s climate is characterised by light breezed and mild but pleasant temperatures with less humidity, autumn plays host to many of Japans exhibitions, music concerts and sports tournaments.
+The autumn season lasts from September until November.
+The temperatures are pleasant and the days clear, and the autumn foliage creates a sea of beautiful colors across the country.
+Like spring, autumn is considered a great time to visit Tokyo.
+The season’s climate is characterized by light breezes and mild but pleasant temperatures with less humidity.
+Autumn also plays host to many of Japan’s exhibitions, music concerts, and sports tournaments.

-The month of September is considered a rainy season in Tokyo it is also primary typhoon period – don’t panic.
-Only a few typhoons are strong, they usually end with hard-hitting winds and periods of rain, be prepared they can cause disruption to the city’s transportation timetables.
+The month of September is considered a rainy season in Tokyo, and it is also primary typhoon period – but don’t panic.
+Only a few typhoons are strong, and they usually end with hard-hitting winds and periods of rain.
+But be prepared as they can cause disruption to the city’s transportation timetables.

-If you plan on visiting during this period pack a light waterproof jacket, an umbrella and quick drying clothes in a blended fabric such as poly-cotton – this way you’ll get the quick drying properties of polyester and the lightweight breathable characteristics of cotton.
-The rain gives you the perfect opportunity to check out some of Tokyo’s indoor tourist attractions such as the Mori Art Museum and the Museum of Photography.
+If you plan on visiting during this period, add to your packing list for Japan a light waterproof jacket, an umbrella and quick drying clothes in a blended fabric such as poly-cotton.
+This way, you’ll get the quick-drying properties of polyester and the lightweight breathable characteristics of cotton.
+The rain gives you the perfect opportunity to check out some of Tokyo’s indoor tourist attractions, such as the Mori Art Museum and the Museum of Photography.

-Again, like spring, think layers (gain inspiration from Harajuku street style), pack a combination of long but light skirts, cropped trousers and durable leggings for the bottom, mix and match with button up printed shirts and blouses, casual t’s and flowing tunics, accessories with a colourful cotton scarf to add a pop of colour to your outfit.
+Again, like spring, think layers (gain inspiration from Harajuku street style).
+Pack a combination of long but light skirts, cropped trousers, and durable leggings for the bottom, mix and match with button-up printed shirts and blouses, casual tees and flowing tunics, accessories with a colorful cotton scarf to add a pop of color to your outfit.

-The temperatures in autumn can change substantially between night and day; pack a colourful sweater and light jacket to combat the chill, shoe wise think waterproof ankle boots, hard-wearing ballet pumps and a pair of sneakers.
+The temperatures in autumn can change substantially between night and day.
+Pack a colorful sweater and a light jacket to combat the chill.
+For shoes, think waterproof ankle boots, durable ballet pumps, and a pair of sneakers.